DanielMaritim/flexbox/README.md

 Flexbox is pretty awesome and is certainly part of the future of layout.

- container for our columns a flexbox display context,
+We will make a container for our columns a flexbox display context,and all direct children of this element become flex items.